aionnetwork/AIP/README.md

 ## AIP

 An AIP is an Aion Improvement Proposal.
-AIP's can be proposed by anyone in the Aion community.
+AIPs can be proposed by anyone in the Aion community.
 The proposal is a document which provides a concise overview to the Aion community of a new process, functionality, standard or convention

 ## Submitting